Doing Business in Qatar Doha

 Objectives of the subject “Doing Business in the State of Qatar”:

-- To analyze the Qatari economy and foreign trade
+- To analyse the Qatari economy and foreign trade

 - To evaluate business opportunities in the State of Qatar